-I have audited the financial statements of the Commissioner of Main Roads which comprise the Statement of Financial Position as at 30 June 2019, the Statement of Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows for the year then ended, and Notes comprising a summary of significant accounting policies and other explanatory information.
+I have audited the financial statements of the Commissioner of Main Roads, which comprise:

+- the Statement of Financial Position at 30 June 2021, and the Statement of Comprehensive Income, Statement of Changes in Equity, Statement of Cash Flows, Schedule of Income and Expenses by Service and Summary of Consolidated Account Appropriations for the year then ended - Notes comprising a summary of significant accounting policies and other explanatory information.

-In my opinion, the financial statements are based on proper accounts and present fairly, in all material respects, the operating results and cash flows of the Commissioner of Main Roads for the year ended 30 June 2019 and the financial position at the end of that period.
-They are in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions.
+In my opinion, the financial statements are:

+- based on proper accounts and present fairly, in all material respects, the operating results and cash flows of the Commissioner of Main Roads for the year ended 30 June 2021 and the financial position at the end of that period - in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions.

-Basis for Opinion
+Basis for opinion

 I conducted my audit in accordance with the Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of my report.
-I am independent of the Commissioner of Main Roads in accordance with the Auditor General Act 2006 and the relevant ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial statements.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my report.

+I am independent of the Commissioner of Main Roads in accordance with the Auditor General Act 2006 and the relevant ethical requirements of the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to my audit of the financial statements.
 I have also fulfilled my other ethical responsibilities in accordance with the Code.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.

-Responsibility of the Commissioner for the Financial Statements
+Responsibilities of the Commissioner of Main Roads for the financial statements

-The Commissioner is responsible for keeping proper accounts, and the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions, and for such internal control as the Commissioner determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Commissioner of Main Roads is responsible for:

+- keeping proper accounts - preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards, the Financial Management Act 2006 and the Treasurer's Instructions - such internal control as the Commissioner determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Commissioner is responsible for assessing the agency's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Western Australian Government has made policy or funding decisions affecting the continued existence of the Commissioner of Main Roads.
+In preparing the financial statements, the Commissioner of Main Roads is responsible for:

+- assessing the entity's ability to continue as a going concern - disclosing, as applicable, matters related to going concern - using the going concern basis of accounting unless the Western Australian Government has made policy or funding decisions affecting the continued existence of the Commissioner of Main Roads.

-Auditor's Responsibility for the Audit of the Financial Statements
+Auditor's responsibilities for the audit of the financial statements

 As required by the Auditor General Act 2006, my responsibility is to express an opinion on the financial statements.
 The objectives of my audit are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with Australian Auditing Standards will always detect a material misstatement when it exists.

 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal control.